-Every January, the U.S. Centers for Disease Control and Prevention raises awareness about birth defects with its National Birth Defects Prevention Month.
+Every January, the Centers for Disease Control and Prevention (CDC) raises awareness about birth defects with its National Birth Defects Prevention Month.
 Throughout the month, the CDC gets the word out to women who either are pregnant or could soon become pregnant, that there are steps they can take to reduce the likelihood that they will have a baby suffering from birth defects.

 Clearly, birth defects cannot be prevented in their entirety.
 However, it is possible to increase the chances of having a healthy baby by following a few healthy-lifestyle options.
-For example, folic acid is known to prevent many serious birth defects and is found in most vitamin supplements, especially those that are labeled as “pre-natal” vitamins.
-There are also many foods that are rich in folic acid, including asparagus, broccoli, citrus fruits and avocados, as well as dark, leafy greens like spinach and romaine lettuce.
+For example, folic acid is known to prevent many serious birth defects and is found in most vitamin supplements, especially those that are labeled as “prenatal” vitamins.
+There are also many foods that are rich in folic acid, including asparagus, broccoli, citrus fruits and avocados, as well as dark, leafy greens such as spinach and romaine lettuce.